vbaconnet-ledger/developer-portal/_docs/dapp/dapp-customisation.md

 ## 3. Smooth out user experience

-* Please make sure handle basic cases are handled.
+* Please make sure basic cases are handled.

   For instance, check what happens when you click on the **log out** or **disconnect** button in your Dapp.
 The user may be automatically logged back in the Ledger Live iframe-provider, or redirected to the standard list of providers (Metamask, connect wallet, and such…).